antevens/boatcontrol/README.md

-One of the primary advantages of having the GPIO interface and using a Raspberry Pi or Nvidia Jetson to interface with the board is the simplicity and ease of use allowing each installation to be customized for the particular boat and users, changes can be made in realtime using a web browser and all the functionality and features are accessible from any web enabled device onboard or remote.
+One of the primary advantages of having the GPIO interface and using a Raspberry Pi or Nvidia Jetson to interface with the board is the simplicity and ease of use allowing each installation to be customized for the particular boat and users, changes can be made in real-time using a web browser and all the functionality and features are accessible from any web enabled device onboard or remote.